Heart Docs 101: Understanding the Specialties

 Other heart super specialists include cardio-oncologists (for patients who have heart issues as a result of cancer treatments), adult congenital doctors and specialists in certain heart diseases such as Marfan syndrome.

-“When looking for a heart doctor, you want to find the physician who specializes in your particular heart condition,” says Betsy Stovsky, MSN, RN, Manager of the Resource Center in Cleveland Clinic’s Heart & Vascular Institute.
+“When looking for a heart doctor, you want to find the physician who specializes in your particular heart condition,” adds resource center manager Betsy Stovsky, MSN, RN.